 ODSP Employment Support

-ODSP provides employment support to recipients who are able or willing to work by helping them with starting at a job, obtaining training, and helping with child care costs.
+ODSP provides employment support to recipients who are able or willing to work by helping them with starting a job, obtaining training, and helping with childcare costs.

 For example, if you start running a business, you can claim up to the full cost of child care as a deduction from your earnings.

 To qualify for the ODSP, you must meet the age, residency, financial, and disability requirements.

 Applicants must be at least 18 years of age and be a resident of the province of Ontario.